sarashamas/docs-calendar/docs/guides/localization.md

 To apply a custom locale you need to:

-- create the custom locale (or modify the existed one) and provide translations for all text labels in Event Calendar (it can be any language you need)
+- create the custom locale (or modify the existing one) and provide translations for all text labels in Event Calendar (it can be any language you need)
 - apply the new locale via the [**locale**](api/config/event_calendar_locale_config.md) property or by calling the [**setLocale()**](api/methods/event_calendar_setlocale_method.md) method, that takes an object with translations (custom locale) as a parameter

 ## Example